-- Take the mixture in a pan and place the fish chunks on the top of onion mixture.
+- Take the mixture into a pan and place the fish chunks on top of the onion mixture.

 - Cover the pan and cook for 10 minutes on low flame.

-- Add 2 Cups of water and adjust salt and chili.
+- Add 2 cups of water and adjust the salt and chili.

 - Add 1 Tbsp. of Mustard oil as well.